iTwin/itwinjs-core/docs/overview/App.md

 Agents and services are [backend](../learning/Glossary.md#Backend) code.
 Their main concern is to access and process the content of iModels.
 They use [briefcases](../learning/Glossary.md#Briefcase) to access iModels.

 Agents and services are written in TypeScript/JavaScript and depend on the `@bentley/imodeljs-backend` package.
-They may also depend on common packages such as imodeljs-common, bentlejs-core, or geometry-core.
+They may also depend on common packages such as imodeljs-common, bentleyjs-core, or geometry-core.
 They frequently also use third-party JavaScript packages, as well as the services built into nodejs.

 Agents and Services use [logging](./Logging.md) to enable users to monitor their operations and to help with diagnosing problems.